ds282547/DLFinal/README.md

-# Automatic music transcription: Polyphonic Piano Music Transcription
+# Polyphonic Piano Music Transcription
 The final project of 2019 NCTU Deep Learning and Practice (Spring).